Glen Mazza's Weblog

 Linode preparation:

 1. Sign up for Linode.
-You may wish to check for any Linode promotion codes for starting credit.
-I used the $10/month plan providing 2 GB of RAM which seems plenty for my Tomcat & MySQL setup.
+Best to first check for special starting credits, usually given at the top of their documentation.
+I used the $12/month plan providing 2 GB of RAM which has always worked fine for my needs.

-2. For the starting image for my new Linode, I used Ubuntu 16.04 LTS, partitioning 30208 MB for it and 512 MB for a separate swap image.
+2. For the starting image for my new Linode, I used Ubuntu 22.04 LTS with its default partition of 50688 MB and 512 MB for swap space.

 3. I followed the remainder of the Getting Started Guide and most of the recommendations of the subsequent Securing Your Server guide.

-4. If you don't want the default Linode domain name of lixxxx-yy.members.linode.com (as you probably don't) go to a domain name registrar such as Namecheap or Google Domains to rent your desired domain.
+4. If you don't want the default Linode domain name of lixxxx-yy.members.linode.com (as you probably don't) go to a domain name registrar such as Namecheap or Squarespace to rent your desired domain.
 I used the latter to obtain glenmazza.net and then configured it for my linode following these instructions.

 5. As recommended in the Securing Your Server guide, I used key-based authentication allowing me to easily connect to my linode using "ssh (or sftp) glenmazza.net" from a command-line on my home computer.
 (If you haven't gotten a custom domain name yet, you'll find the default name and IP address in the Public IPs section on the Remote Access tab in the Linode Manager.)

-6. I created a ~/tbfiles folder (owned by a non-root normal user account) as a staging area for files I'm uploading to my linode as well as to hold the TightBlog media file directories and (if desired) Lucene blog entry search indexes.
+6. I created a ~/tbfiles folder (owned by a non-root normal user account) as a staging area for files I'm uploading to my linode as well as to hold the TightBlog media file directories and (optionally) Lucene search indexes.

 Tomcat preparation:

-3. Create a signed SSL certificate for use with Tomcat.
-I used Let's Encrypt which generates 3-month certificates, and these instructions for placing the key Let's Encrypt generates in a Java keystore that can be read by Tomcat.
-My steps from Linode every three months:
+2. Create a signed SSL certificate for use with Tomcat.
+I used Certbot which generates 3-month certificates, which can be configured in your Tomcat server.xml following these instructions.
+I've not yet configured automatic refresh, so my steps from Linode every three months:

-For housekeeping on key updates, may wish to delete logs at /var/log/tomcat8
+For housekeeping on key updates, may wish to delete logs at /opt/tomcat/latest/logs

-sudo -H ./letsencrypt-auto certonly --standalone -d glenmazza.net -d www.glenmazza.net
+sudo -H certbot certonly --standalone -d glenmazza.net -d www.glenmazza.net

 cd /etc/letsencrypt/live/glenmazza.net*